jpmckeown/pitch-sorted/pitch.md

 Inspiration:

-One of the Herd
-grazing and wandering sheep, new level with fresh set of sheep, overhead 2D view, minimal violence.
-Sorted differs: not attempting flocking AI, not copying realistic mechanism i.e. moving herder (dog or human) repels sheep.

 On upland farms you see sheep painted with different colours.
 These can signify various things, but one use is when assessing a sheep's quality.
 For example a shepherd will want to identify ewes as fertile or barren.
 The infertile cannot stay in the flock and will be sold.